 The capstone course (required to all Spanish majors), SP480 Spanish Advanced Conversation and Composition, is being offered every Spring semester.
 All students who take this course make a research presentation at the Celebration of Scholarship event.
 This has been an important activity, not only to showcase students' skills to do research but also to show prospective Spanish major students what will be expected from them.

 That course allows for more integration of theory and practice, since students work on a special project relevant to their major.
 Those students who are double major will continue to be able to work in a project that put together the acquired knowledge in both fields.
 An important component of the Spanish major is its course SP350: Study Abroad in Spanish.
 It complies with Goal #2: Students will demonstrate an ability to engage in meaningful interactions in Spanish with people from other countries.
-During the academic year 2012-2013 no student was able to participate in a study abroad program.
-In lieu of it students had many opportunities to engage in interactions in Spanish with people from other countries with People from other students in Spanish with people from other students in Spanish with people from other countries through the cultural activities organized by the ML Department and the student organization Sigma Delta Pi.
-In the near future Spanish major students will have the possibility of taking SP350: Study Abroad in Spanish: (1) in Spain, during Summer 2013 immersion course, and (2) in Chile, during the January immersion session.
+During the academic year 2013-2014 no student was able to participate in a study abroad program.
+In lieu of it students had many opportunities to engage in interactions in Spanish with people from other countries through the cultural activities organized by the ML Department and the student organization Sigma Delta Pi.
+In the near future Spanish major students will have the possibility of taking SP350: Study Abroad in Spanish: (1) in Spain, during the Summer immersion course, and (2) in Chile, during the January immersion session.